BharathiGaneshkumar/DawgDen/README.md

 - **Best Use of Gemma 4** — AI lease red-flag detection + landlord trust summaries
 - **Best Use of ElevenLabs** — hands-free voice assistant for platform navigation
-- **Best Use of Solana** — review schema with `solanaHash` field, architected for on-chain tamper-proof review records
 - **Best Use of Auth0 for AI Agents** — role-enriched sessions gating AI features by user type
-- **Best Use of DigitalOcean** — cloud infrastructure and database hosting

 ---